 In the new business items, due to the length of discussion on the Alabama request, Brian Law asked that the Bylaw and Policy Review Committee focus on items 1 – Region II support for the state hosting annual conference and 3 – Policy on requests for payment.

 After a five minute recess, the Committee heard about a proposed agreement with Region II and ACTE for future even year conferences to be held in conjunction with Best Practices to help Region II attendance and financial burdens.
 This would occur next in Louisville, KY in 2018.
 The discussion also covered the financial arrangement with a defined rate of contribution to Region II to be established.
-This year’s conference will send half of the Region II Conference proceeds to the Region and the balance to the host state.
+This year’s conference will send half of the Region II Conference proceeds to the Region and the balance to ACTE in recognition of the coordination from the national office.
 There will be more discussion on this at Vision in Las Vegas.

+Brian Law appointed a Policy Review Committee to review, update, and align the Region II Bylaws and Policies to conform with practices and the national model.
+Rick Kalk, SC, Ruth Huff, NC, Kim Orrick, GA and Marsan Carr, FL, will lead this committee and provide updates for approval at Vision in Las Vegas.

+Michael Connet provided an update on activities of the Association on the national level, including reporting on the growth in membership between the just concluded FY16 fiscal year and the prior year, new grant funding for the creation of a course for CTE Administrators, efforts for VISION 2016 to be held November 30-December 3 in Las Vegas, review of other upcoming VISION cities/years and information on a CTE Scholarship from the Horatio Alger Association.
+He concluded his remarks with a request for PCM members to visit with/thank the exhibitors for being at the conference.

 Conclusion

 Due to the lengthy discussions around the Old Business, the Strategic Planning Exercise was postponed to Vision and there was a quick review of upcoming dates for Vision, NPS, and next year’s Region II Conference at Jekyll Island, GA.

 Elizabeth Bullock, KY, moved to adjourn.
-Brandtly Murphy, NC, seconded.
+Brantley Murphy, NC, seconded.
 Motion passed.
 Meeting adjourned at 6:25 pm.

 Submitted,